The Zapruder Film: Genuine or Fake?

 It is difficult to imagine how such a film could be accessible only to a small number of well–connected enthusiasts.
 The film would surely either be locked away, well out of the reach of the curious, or it would be in public circulation.
 As with claims of sightings of UFOs and the Loch Ness monster, we might reasonably expect conclusive physical evidence to exist.
 The absence of such evidence to support these claims renders them invalid.

-The strongest evidence for alteration is the discrepancy between:
+One of the strongest claims, at first glance, for alteration relies on the discrepancy between:

 - a number of eye–witnesses who testified that the presidential limousine stopped on Elm Street at around the time of the fatal head shot,